Magonista rebellion of 1911: Fall of the leftists

 After Díaz's fall from power, the rise of a new president, and increased suspicions from the conservatives, the radicals' power in Southern California diminished greatly.
 The PLM split into factions following the arrest of the Magón brothers.
 One faction still supported the Magón brothers, while the other faction supported the new president of Mexico.
 In addition to this, the alliances the radicals had formed prior to the revolution fell apart, and many Los Angeles trade union movements disintegrated as well.

-Remnants of the IWW would stage a final stand in the San Diego free speech fight of 1912 in opposing the local ban on free speech and demonstration.
-The demonstration was dismantled by the police and reactionary vigilantes, extinguishing the remaining leftist movement in the region.